Anant1995/Anime-Recommendation-system/README.md

 # Anime Recommendation system

 There are around 16000 anime in the world.
-And anime became one of the most populer medium of entertainment.
+And anime became one of the most popular medium of entertainment.
 There is a big anime weeb community in the world.
 So I tried to make content based anime recommendation system using text processing.